liaochenlanruo/pgcgap/docs/index.md

 - V1.0.33

+  - The installation of this version is very troublesome.
+Users can choose to install the next version.
   - Updated module CoreTree: [Run IQ-TREE with the correct number of constant sites](https://bitsandbugs.org/2019/11/06/two-easy-ways-to-run-iq-tree-with-the-correct-number-of-constant-sites/) when constructing the single-copy core SNPs tree.
   - Updated module VAR: Use \"SNP-SITE\" and \"IQ-TREE -fconst\" to generate SNP sites from the \"core.full.aln\" and construct the phylogenetic tree.
   - Updated module pCOG: Replace blast with diamond to speed up analysis.

+- V1.0.34

+  - Fixed installation errors of V1.0.33.
+  - Assemble update: Use [Bloom filter mode](https://github.com/bcgsc/abyss#modes) to replace `MPI mode` for genome assembly to reduce memory usage and improve running speed, requires ABySS v2.3.4.
+  - STREE update: Use [MUSCLE5](https://drive5.com/muscle5/) to perform sequence alignment.
+Highest accuracy, scalable to thousands of sequences.
+  - Use filtered genome (without short sequences specified by the parameter --filter_length) for the following analysis by default.
+  - Add parameter '--setup-COGdb2' as an alternate method to setup COG database.
+It can be used to download and setup the COG database when network access is not available with 'pgcgap --setup-COGdb'.

 ------------------------------------------------------------------------